0xtaha/0xtaha/README.md

 *Senior Software Engineer*
 *January 2025 – Present*

-* Designed and deployed robust microservices-based backends using Python, Node.js (NestJS) with asynchronous messaging via Kafka and RabbitMQ.
+* Designed and deployed scalable and robust microservices-based backends using Python, Node.js (NestJS).
-* Automated CI/CD pipelines for multiple environments using GitLab CI and GitHub Actions, reducing deployment time by 60%.
+* Automated CI/CD pipelines for multiple environments using GitLab CI and GitHub Actions.
-* Containerized services with Docker and deployed to Kubernetes clusters on GCP (GKE).
+* Containerized services with Docker and deployed to Kubernetes clusters.
-* Implemented monitoring, alerting, and logging with ELK, Prometheus, and Grafana for system observability.
+* Implemented monitoring, alerting, and logging with ELK, Prometheus, and Grafana for observability.
 * Used Terraform and Ansible to automate infrastructure provisioning and configuration management.
-* Worked closely with security teams to integrate vulnerability scanning and compliance checks into pipelines.
+* Worked closely with security engineering teams on security basesd products.
 * Implemented infrastructure management solutions using Ansible and Terraform.
 * Maintained and modernized legacy software systems, successfully migrating applications to contemporary platforms while preserving core business functionalities.
+* Team leadership and mentoring junior engineers and work collaboratively in a team environment

 **Orange Cyberdefense**
 *Software Engineer*